 During the first half of your cycle, estrogen is dominant.
 During this period, progesterone levels should be low, ideally under 1 ng/ml in blood.
 After the release of an egg (a.k.a. ovulation) that progesterone rises.

 Progesterone levels typically peak about seven days after ovulation and must remain elevated for several days to allow for the best chance at pregnancy.
 If your progesterone levels remain adequately elevated for long enough the second half of your cycle — the luteal phase — should last at least 12 days.

 If fertilization takes place and the embryo implants, the empty follicle (corpus luteum) will continue producing progesterone.
+When does progesterone drop before period?
 If implantation doesn’t occur, your progesterone levels will drop, the uterine lining will start to shed, and you’ll get your period.